prebitha/Predicting-Trades/Cluster Customer/Readme.md

 This Task is Split into two sections

 ## SECTION 1.
-Using KMeans to predict Cluster the customers.
+Using KMeans to predict Clusters for the customers.

 To cluster the customer I have used the Kmeans Model. [codes](https://github.com/prebitha/Predicting-Trades/blob/main/Cluster%20Customer/Cluster%20Customer.py)